Marketing to China it's also an Agency

 Manchester United have the most followers on Weibo, significantly more than other clubs.

-The club have invested heavily into marketing themselves in China.
+The club has invested heavily into marketing themselves in China.
 According to a report by the BBC, the brand is estimated to be worth $1.2bn (£789m) making it the most valuable footballing brand in the world.

 The Premier League has strong links in China and has even ‘vowed to help improve the professional game in the country through a formal partnership with the Chinese Super League (CSL)’.
 In return, the CSL will provide assistance to the Premier League and its clubs with regards to promotion and marketing in China, as well as staging matches and other business initiatives.